RadicalGarlic/angular/README.md

 Directives are basically any custom HTML element/attribute that you can create.
 Components are actually directives.
 "Directives are instructions in the DOM."

+# Misc

+Scope of CSS files is blocked to only the component it's a part of.
+Angular enforces this by adding its own unique attributes to elements so the CSS can differentiate.
+This is similar to "shadow DOM".

 # Original README
 ```